Keyboard shortcuts

 Let bob start listening for a message:

-Since the above command will block / wait for a first message we should use a new / different terminal to send the message from alice.
+Since the above command will block / wait for messages we should use a new / different terminal to send the message from alice.

 To send a message run the following: